Beringia: Refugium

-The last glacial period, commonly referred to as the "Ice Age", spanned 125,000–14,500 YBP and was the most recent glacial period within the current ice age, which occurred during the last years of the Pleistocene era.
+The last glacial period, commonly (and inaccurately) referred to as the "Ice Age", spanned 125,000–14,500 YBP and was the most recent glacial period within the current ice age, which occurred during the last years of the Pleistocene epoch.
 The Ice Age reached its peak during the Last Glacial Maximum, when ice sheets began advancing from 33,000 YBP and reached their maximum limits 26,500 YBP.
-Deglaciation commenced in the Northern Hemisphere approximately 19,000 YBP and in Antarctica approximately 14,500 years YBP, which is consistent with evidence that glacial meltwater was the primary source for an abrupt rise in sea level 14,500 YBP and the bridge was finally inundated around 11,000 YBP.
-The fossil evidence from many continents points to the extinction of large animals, termed Pleistocene megafauna, near the end of the last glaciation.
+Deglaciation commenced in the Northern Hemisphere approximately 19,000 YBP and in Antarctica approximately 14,500 years YBP, and the bridge was finally inundated around 11,000 YBP.
+These dates are consistent with evidence that glacial meltwater was the primary source for an abrupt rise in sea level 14,500 YBP.
+The fossil evidence from many continents points to the extinction of large animals near the end of the last glaciation.

-During the Ice Age a vast, cold and dry Mammoth steppe stretched from the arctic islands southwards to China, and from Spain eastwards across Eurasia and over the Bering land bridge into Alaska and the Yukon where it was blocked by the Wisconsin glaciation.
-The land bridge existed because sea-levels were lower because more of the planet's water than today was locked up in glaciers.
+During the Ice Age a vast, cold and dry mammoth steppe stretched from the arctic islands southwards to China, and from the Iberian Peninsula eastwards across Eurasia and over the Bering land bridge into Alaska and the Yukon where it was blocked by the Wisconsin glaciation.
 Therefore, the flora and fauna of Beringia were more related to those of Eurasia rather than North America.
-Beringia received more moisture and intermittent maritime cloud cover from the north Pacific Ocean than the rest of the Mammoth steppe, including the dry environments on either side of it.
+Beringia received more moisture and intermittent maritime cloud cover from the north Pacific Ocean than the rest of the mammoth steppe, including the dry environments on either side of it.
 This moisture supported a shrub-tundra habitat that provided an ecological refugium for plants and animals.
-In East Beringia 35,000 YBP, the northern arctic areas experienced temperatures 1.5 C-change degrees warmer than today but the southern sub-Arctic regions were 2 C-change degrees cooler.
-During the LGM 22,000 YBP the average summer temperature was 3-5 C-change degrees cooler than today, with variations of 2.9 C-change degrees cooler on the Seward Peninsula to 7.5 C-change cooler in the Yukon.
-In the driest and coldest periods of the Late Pleistocene, and possibly during the entire Pleistocene, moisture occurred along a north–south gradient with the south receiving the most cloud cover and moisture due to the air-flow from the North Pacific.
+In eastern Beringia 35,000 YBP, the northern arctic areas experienced temperatures 1.5 C-change degrees warmer than today, but the southern sub-arctic regions were 2 C-change degrees cooler.
+During the Last Glacial Maximum 22,000 YBP the average summer temperature was 3-5 C-change degrees cooler than today, with variations of 2.9 C-change degrees cooler on the Seward Peninsula to 7.5 C-change cooler in the Yukon.
+In the driest and coldest periods of the Late Pleistocene—and possibly during the entire Pleistocene—moisture occurred along a north–south gradient with the south receiving the most cloud cover and moisture due to the air-flow from the North Pacific.
+During the ice ages, Beringia, like most of Siberia and all of North and Northeast China, was not glaciated because snowfall was very light.

 In the Late Pleistocene, Beringia was a mosaic of biological communities.
 Commencing from c.
-57,000 YBP (MIS 3), steppe–tundra vegetation dominated large parts of Beringia with a rich diversity of grasses and herbs.
+57,000 YBP (marine isotope stage [MIS] 3), steppe–tundra vegetation dominated large parts of Beringia with a rich diversity of grasses and herbs.
 There were patches of shrub tundra with isolated refugia of larch (Larix) and spruce (Picea) forests with birch (Betula) and alder (Alnus) trees.
 It has been proposed that the largest and most diverse megafaunal community residing in Beringia at this time could only have been sustained in a highly diverse and productive environment.